 Basically, anything related to Christmas that isn’t a gift goes on this list.

 This is an important thing to track.
 Oftentimes, we spend so many precious holiday dollars on all the holiday things that aren’t gift because we tell ourselves “it’s for the holidays!”

 Be deliberate about what you’re going to buy.
 Plan it ahead of time.
-The second page of my holiday spending plan is dedicated to helping you with this.

 When you can, choose items that will last you several years.
 Holiday décor, for example, should be built to last so you’re not buying the same things over and over.

 It might seem a little bit backwards, but I always want to know how much money I need before I create a plan to save for it.

 So, I figure out how much I’ll need to spend on gifts and other expenses, and then I plan for how I will save.

 Do you need to put money aside all year long?
 No way.
 Here are 5 ways to save for the holidays right now.

 This is an important step in your Christmas budget.
 Saving money ahead of time will stop you from overextending yourself and going into debt just to pay for the holidays.
 It’s the smart thing to do.

 A Christmas budget is an essential tool to help you know exactly where your money is going.
 Having a plan will keep you on track when the holidays start to get hectic.
 Budgeting for gifts and other expenses separately will help you keep things organized.
 Happy saving!